Uinyw/financetracker/pages/analysis/usecases_bankaccount.md

 Postconditions: The information of the existing bank account is updated.

 Flow:
-1. The user provides the ID of a bank account to update.
+1. The user provides the ID of the bank account to update.
 2. The system retrieves the bank account with the given ID.
 3. The user enters the updated information for a bank account.
 4. The system validates the received data and updates the existing bank account.